zoppellarielena/Rainfall-runoff-modeling-using-Deep-Learning/README.md

 Our findings indicate that the encoder improves the model's hydrological prediction performance, reflected in lower loss values and higher Nash-Sutcliffe efficiency
 (NSE) coefficients.
 The improvements are particularly evident in arid basins, although better performance is observed across all basin types.

-This project has been developed in May/June 2022 by Group 1 for *Laboratory of Computational Physics MOD B* course at the University of Padova.
+This project has been developed by Group 1 for *Laboratory of Computational Physics MOD B* course at the University of Padova.
 The team was composed by:
 - Cano Amaro German: https://github.com/german-cano
 - Monti Sebastiano: https://github.com/MontiSebastiano